The Classification of Two-Dimensional Extended Topological Field Theories: Extended Topological Field Theories

 As for related results, the most significant is the recent exciting work of M. Hopkins and J. Lurie proving the Baez-Dolan cobordism hypothesis in all dimensions.
 The Baez-Dolan cobordism hypothesis \cite{BD95} is a conjectural statement that says that the fully extended bordism $n$-category has a particularly simple algebraic characterization.
 Namely, it is the free symmetric monoidal $n$-category with duals on a single object.
 More precisely, each notion of structure: unoriented, oriented, framed, etc. will correspond to a notion of duality, and the Baez-Dolan cobordism hypothesis states that the bordism $n$-category is the free symmetric monoidal bicategory with that flavor of duality generated by a single object.

 The Hopkins-Lurie work classifies a large class of fully extended topological field theories with structure, in all dimensions.
 Full details of this work have not been made public, but an expository article was released by Lurie in Jan.
 2009 \cite{Lurie09}.
-When published, these results will imply the oriented and unoriented classification results given here.
 Hopkins and Lurie study a more elaborate version of the extended bordism $n$-category.
 Rather then taking the top dimensional bordisms up to diffeomorphism, they incorporate the homotopy type of the diffeomorphism groups through the language of $(\infty, n)$-categories.
 These are a particular kind of $\infty$-category.
 Their proof, which is quite different from ours, involves a delicate induction which plays several variations of the bordism category off each other (in particular the framed bordism category and the unoriented bordism category).
-Moreover, their proof makes use of sophisticated homotopy theoretic techniques, rather then the more elementary approach outline here, and the statement of their results is expressed in homotopy theoretic language.
+Moreover, their proof makes use of sophisticated homotopy theoretic techniques, rather then the more elementary approach outlined here, and the statement of their results is expressed in homotopy theoretic language.

 These two approaches to the classification theorem are well matched.
 While the Hopkins-Lurie approach yields stronger and more conceptual results, our results are more concrete and in many cases are better adapted for constructing examples.
 Moreover, the techniques of the Hopkins-Lurie approach seem to require that the extended topological field theories are {\em fully extended} in the sense that they go all the way down to points.
 There is no such restriction for the techniques we develop.
 These results compliment each other, and we hope both will be important in the exciting future of extended quantum field theory.